-- Liabilities The total of an organization's debts and obligations.
-It consists of the opposite of assets, which represent the total assets of the company. - Interest-bearing Liabilities Liabilities that require the payment of interest, such as bank loans and corporate honds - Monetary Policy A set of measures adopted to control the supply of money and credit and, consequently, the interest rate of a given economy.
-The Central Bank is responsible for executing the country's monetary policy. - Banking product All of the revenues received by a financial institution: commissions, interest, trading, interbank operations. - Gross Domestic Product (GDP) The sum of all goods and services produced in a country and in a given period of time, usually a year. - Profiling Any form of automated processing of personal data consists of using such personal data to evaluate certain personal aspects of a natural person, particularly to analyze or predict aspects relating to their financial situation, reliability, or behavior. - Financial Income Interest charged on loans, calculated using the active interest rate. - Overdue Loans Ratio Ratio between the balance of loans to Customers with overdue instalments of principal or interest and the total Loans to Customers. - Solvency Ratio Measures the relative proportion of a company's assets financed by equity versus liabilities.
-The Solvency Ratio indicates the degree of financial stability of a company. - Regulatory Solvency Ratio The Regulatory Solvency Ratio (RSR) corresponds to the ratio between Regulatory Own Funds (RSF) and the value of the assets exposed to the risks inherent to the operations carried out by the credit unions.
+- Liabilities An entity's total debts and obligations to pay.
+The opposite of assets. - Interest-bearing Liabilities Liabilities such as bank borrowings and corporate bonds on which interest must be paid. - Monetary Policy Set of measures taken to control the supply of currency and credit and thus also the interest rate in an economy.
+The central bank is responsible for implementing the country's monetary policy. - Net operating revenue Total revenue received by a financial institution: fee and commission income, interest income, trading income, income from interbank lending. - Gross Domestic Product (GDP) Sum of all the goods and services produced in a country in a given period, generally one year. - Profiling Any form of automated processing of personal data that involves using personal data to assess certain personal aspects of an individual, especially to analyze or predict a person's financial situation, reliability or behaviour. - Financial Income Interest received from loans granted, calculated using the asset interest rate. - Past-due Loans Ratio Ratio of customer loans with overdue principal or interest payments to total loans. - Equity-to-debt ratio Measures the proportion of a company's assets that are financed by equity as opposed to debt.
+The equity-to-debt ratio is an indicator of a company's financial stability. - Regulatory Capital adequacy Ratio The ratio of regulatory capital (RC) to risk-weighted assets.

-- Transformation Ratio Ratio between total Loans to Customers less accumulated Impairment for Loans to Customers (Balance Sheet value) and Customer Deposits. - Bank Rediscount An instrument of monetary control in which the Central Bank grants loans to commercial banks at rates above those practiced in the market. - Return on Assets (ROA) An indicator, in percent, that compares net income to the company's net assets, that is, less accumulated depreciation.
-It measures the profit generated by each monetary unit of assets. - Return on Equity (ROE) Measures the company's efficiency in generating profits from net assets (net worth), which indicates what percentage of profit is generated from shareholders' capital. - Spread The difference between the price offered by buyers and the price desired by sellers within the scope of supply and demand in financial markets. - SPTR Angolan Real Time Payment System, operated, managed and owned by the BNA. - STC Credit Transfer Subsystem. - Stress test A procedure in which various scenarios are tested in order to analyze the behavior of the values of an investment portfolio.
-It is about assessing the value of the portfolio in atypical situations. - Swift Society for Worldwide Interbank Financial Telecommunication, which provides the interbank communication service.
-Its services are used in the foreign exchange, money, and securities markets for confirmation and payment messages. - Banking Rate Rate of use of financial services by the population of a country. - Ceding rate Rate at which a country's national bank buys or sells its currency to bring it back to its previous value.
+- Loan-to-deposit Ratio Ratio of total customer loans less loan loss provisions (carrying value) to customer deposits. - Rediscount A monetary control instrument whereby the Central Bank grants loans to commercial banks at above market rates. - Return on Assets (ROA) An indicator of how profitable a company is relative to its total assets, calculated by dividing net profit by total assets net of accumulated depreciation and amortization.
+It measures the percentage profit generated by each monetary unit of assets. - Return on Equity (ROE) A measure of a company's efficiency in generating profit from net assets (shareholders' equity), i.e., the percentage profit generated by shareholders' equity. - Spread The difference between the price offered by buyers and the price asked by sellers in response to supply and demand in financial markets. - SPTR Angolan real-time payments system, operated, administered and owned by BNA. - STC Credit Transfer Subsystem. - Stress test A procedure for testing the performance of an investment portfolio in different scenarios.
+Stress testing is used to estimate portfolio performance in exceptional situations. - SWIFT Society for Worldwide Interbank Financial Telecommunication, a provider of secure financial messaging services for banks.
+Its services are used in the foreign exchange, money and securities markets for confirmation and payment messages. - Financial inclusion Rate Rate of use of financial services by the population of a country. - Intervention rate The rate of exchange at which a country's national bank must buy or sell its own currency in order to return it to the same value it had before.